 Monitoring Coding Agent Activities

-- Tool Call Tracking: Monitor every MCP tool invocation from all coding agents
+- Tool Call Tracking: Monitor every MCP tool invocation from coding agents

-- Bash Command Monitoring: Track every terminal command executed by AI agents
+- Bash Command Monitoring: Track terminal commands executed by AI agents

-- File Access Logging: See exactly what files agents access and when
+- File Access Logging: See what files agents access and when

-- MCP Inventory: Complete visibility into installed MCPs and usage patterns across teams
+- MCP Inventory: Visibility into installed MCPs and usage patterns across teams

 MintMCP provides Cursor setup guidance for monitoring coding agent activities in real time.